 Myeloma is a highly individual disease.
 Often, it is slow-moving.
 Sometimes, it can be very aggressive.
 The urgency of treatment depends upon the exact problems faced by an individual patient.
 An experienced myeloma specialist can tailor a treatment approach best suited to your specific situation, as well as anticipate and prevent or mitigate treatment-related problems.

-Many highly effective therapies are approved for the treatment of myeloma by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and by other regulatory agencies.
-New approvals are expanding treatment options and the rate of development of new drugs continues to accelerate.
+Many highly effective therapies are approved for treating myeloma by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and by other regulatory agencies.
+New approvals are expanding treatment options, and the rate of development of new drugs continues to accelerate.

 Medical Problems Related to Myeloma